Close Cookie Popup

 Gather the children for a brief chat.
 Ask simple, open-ended questions like:

-- "Can anyone remember one feeling we talked about in our Emotion World adventure?"
+• "Can anyone remember one feeling we talked about in our adventure today?
+Why is it important?"

 Positive Closure & Looking Forward: